By boat from Golfito, Gulfo Dulce, Costa Rica

 Naturally all the food is quite fresh, whether that's a papaya just plucked that morning or fish delivered to the beach by a local fisherman.
 Add Costa Rican coffee and Centenario rum and you can have a true locavore experience the whole time you're here.

-The seven rooms come in three categories, with the best being the two top–floor ones with terrific views and huge bathrooms.
+The 18 rooms come in four categories, with the best being the two top–floor ones with terrific views and huge bathrooms.
 Besides having the most space, these also feature stocked mini–fridges.
 All are made with an abundance of reclaimed hardwood and decorated with beautiful tiles and fabrics from local artisans.
 Power comes from solar and hydro here, so there's no energy–sucking air conditioning.
 Instead rooms are completely open to the breezes during the day and before dusk a staffer comes and closes all the screens.
 With ceiling fans running, they stay quite comfortable.
 There are electronic safes if you feel you need one and the Wi–Fi works surprisingly well throughout if you have to check in while you're here.
 Baths have fluffy towels, rain showers, quality biodegradable bathroom amenities, and robes.